 We’re bringing a twist to the classic coleslaw today with this Hawaiian coleslaw.

-While many traditional Hawaiian coleslaw recipes will have a creamy, mayo-based, sauce, our version is closer to your classic vinegar slaw than the cream-based version.
+While many traditional Hawaiian coleslaw recipes will have a creamy, mayo-based, sauce, our version skips the mayo and comes closer to your classic vinegar slaw than the creamy version.
 We’re calling it Hawaiian because the bright tropical flavors were inspired by the islands!